furlat/OpenBugger/README.md

 ## ONGOING LIBCST REFACTOR
 We are migrating to LibCST!!!

-For a self-contained notebook with invertible bugs implemented in LibCST see
+For a self-contained notebook with invertible bugs implemented in LibCST see:

 https://github.com/furlat/OpenBugger/blob/main/notebooks/openbugger.ipynb

-For a LangChain codefactory to automatically produce new Trasnformers using a LLM see
+For a LangChain codefactory to automatically produce new Trasnformers using a LLM see:

 https://github.com/furlat/OpenBugger/blob/main/notebooks/LangCST.ipynb